2color/blog/content/posts/2019-10_Memes--Climate-Change--and-Externalities-70627a0b75df.md

 > "Extinction Rebellion is an international apolitical network using non-violent direct action to persuade governments to act justly on the Climate and Ecological Emergency."

 The movement has been responsible for non-violent protests starting in the UK and now spreading globally.
-They are now in the midst of execution of their plan to shut down parts of central London for two weeks.
+They are now in the midst of the execution of their plan to shut down parts of central London for two weeks.
 The UK group has 3 demands:

 - The Government must tell the truth by declaring a climate and ecological emergency, working with other institutions to communicate the urgency for change.
 - The Government must act now to halt biodiversity loss and reduce greenhouse gas emissions to net-zero by 2025.